GrayedFox/multidict/README.md

 Make sure to bump version numbers inside package.json and manifest.json so that previous release zip file is not overwritten.

+## Updating dictionaries

+`npm run update-dicts`

+This will download all the latest available dictionaries from [wooorm dictionaries][1].

 ## Dependencies

 The app depends on [nspell][0], a JavaScript implementation of Hunspell, to provide spell checking.